 Each of my novels has a short “About the Author” section.
 Really short.
 Like, two lean sentences short, and one of them is a website.
 I have never been one to vomit my backstory onto unsuspecting readers.
 They are there to read a story, not hear me drone on about my idiosyncratic weirdness.

-And yet, I do get asked about my backstory from time to time, which I am always happy to regale.
-Some people like to know these things, so I decided to document the tale for prosperity (read: help keep my facts straight).
+Nevertheless, I do get asked about my writing history from time to time, which I am always happy to recap.
+Some people like to know these things, so I decided to document the tale for prosperity (read: keep my facts straight).
 Without further ado, here is my official, expanded, detailed, sanctioned, author-approved backstory.

 Zachry Wheeler, A Bio of Sorts